uchilaka/ng-ajaxfix/README.md

 That's it!
 And the patch is applied, and you can now use `$http` the same way you've used other jQuery XHR helpers.

+## Lastly, Can't Take Full Credit...

+This was inspired by something else.
+Not sure where on the interwebs, but some kind developer left me a post that saved my life.
+Just doing this as an easy way to apply as a centralized dependency for my (LarCity) projects.

 Enjoy!

 Uch.